 DNA Replication Definition:

 DNA replication is the process by which a double-stranded DNA molecule is copied to produce two identical DNA molecules.
-Replication is an essential process because, whenever a cell divides, the two new daughter cells must contain the same genetic information, or DNA, as the parent cell.
+Replication is an essential process because, whenever a cell divides, the two new daughter cells must contain the same genetic information, or DNA, like the parent cell.

 Basic Steps of DNA Replication

 The synthesis of a DNA molecule (or) DNA Replication process can be divided into THREE stages: